Coronavirus linked to pink eye: How to protect your eyes

 Inflammation of airways and lungs, known as acute bronchitis

-Conjunctivitis symptoms typically involve a red, injected eye, a watery discharge and a sandy, gritty feeling in the eye.
+Conjunctivitis symptoms typically involve a red, infected eye, a watery discharge and a sandy, gritty feeling in the eye.

 Adenoviruses are the group of viruses that cause the common cold and many other common upper respiratory conditions.